hermangroup/docs/wallets/third-party.rst

 Cryptonator offers a web/mobile wallet which can be accessed using a simple username/password combination.
-It supports multiple currencies including Dash, and offers instant exchange between the various currencies.
+It supports multiple currencies including Historia, and offers instant exchange between the various currencies.
 It also support Euro-denominated SEPA payments directly from within the account.